denten-courses/LITAI/2024/README.md

 ### Week 8: Structure (Mar 18 and 20)

-- "Introduction" in Polti, Georges, and Lucille Ray. [*The Thirty-Six Dramatic Situations*][801].
+- "Introduction" in Polti, Georges, and Lucille Ray, [*The Thirty-Six Dramatic Situations*][801].
 Ridgewood, NJ: Editor Company, 1916. **Explore** several of the "situations" throughout the book.
-- "Introduction" and Chapter One in Propp, Vladimir. [*Morphology of the Folktale*][803].
+- "Introduction" and Chapter One in Propp, Vladimir, [*Morphology of the Folktale*][803].
   Translated by Laurence Scott.
 Austin, TX: American Folklore Society, University of Texas Press, 1968.
 - Pages 1-17 in Cook, William Wallace, [*Plotto: The Master Book of All Plots*][802] (1928)